sofwerx/swx-devops/local/geo/README.md

 This docker-compose will spin up a traefik SSL reverse proxy that will allocate an SSL cert automatically from Let's Encrypt using ACME.

-This is configured to run tensorflow using CPU, and the 2000ms periodicity for triangulate reflects this.